Gurudayal-meena/network-protocol-analyzer-python/README.md

 This project is a Python-based **Network Protocol Analyzer** that captures and analyzes live network traffic.
 It identifies common network protocols, measures throughput, calculates DNS and HTTP latency, and visualizes protocol distribution.

-The tool is designed for **network performance monitoring** and **telecom diagnostics**, inspired by real-world requirements in organizations like C-DOT.

 ---